 2. Can I still place a product on the market in Europe?

 Because Citriodiol® is still going through the BPR evaluation process, you are free to place a Citriodiol® product for use as a repellent on the market by obtaining a national registration as required in your territory.
-At the point of Union listing (expected Q4 2023) you will need to have submitted your Product Authorisation (PA) dossier in line with the BPR requirements, or rely on Citrefine’s submission of its Biocidal Product Family (BPF).
+At the point of Union listing (expected Q4 2024) you will need to have submitted your Product Authorisation (PA) dossier in line with the BPR requirements, or rely on Citrefine’s submission of its Biocidal Product Family (BPF).
 It is critical to have your product on the market by the date of Union listing in order to continue selling it while your PA dossier or our BPF are being considered (this product evaluation takes 3 years).
-Our best estimate of the earliest date for an inclusion decision of Citriodiol® is December 2021 and Union listing expected Q4 2023.
+Our best estimate of the earliest date for a published inclusion decision of Citriodiol® is Q2 2023 and Union listing expected Q4 2024.
 Note that authorities may stop accepting new national registrations up to 18 months prior to formal Union listing, depending on Member State (MS).
 This is dependent on the length of time each MS product registration process takes in that country.
-Therefore please ensure that all your products are registered in each target country before the start of the market freeze period.
+Therefore, please ensure that all your products are registered in each target country before the start of the market freeze period.
 Failure to do this will mean you cannot put a new product on the market for several years (3 years minimum).
 Contact us for more information if you are unsure about how this will affect you.
 Please see the latest BPR timeline for Citriodiol® by clicking here.

 3. How do I gain access to data to support product registrations?